ÇÁ¶û½º ¹Î¹ý

 (Act no 2004-809 of 13 August 2004)

-the mayor, in his capacity of officer of civil status, the address of the foreign nationals naturalized by decree who reside
+The representative of the state in the departement and, in Paris, the chief commissioner of the police, shall notify to the mayor, in his capacity of officer of civil status, the address of the foreign nationals naturalized by decree who reside in the commune.

 A ceremony of reception into French citizenship may be organized by the mayor for the sake of the latter.